 Looking for thrilling outdoor activities to rev up winter fun?
 In addition to having a screaming good time with us at Glenwood Caverns Adventure Park, check out these other bucket-list winter adventures you can have in Glenwood Springs.

 Given our name—Glenwood Caverns Adventure Park—“adventure” is our core identity.
 We are the only mountain-top theme park in all of North America!
-Our thrill rides take advantage of the unique geography—try rocketing downhill on the Alpine Coaster or plunging deep underground into pitch-black darkness on the Haunted Mine Drop.
+Our thrill rides take advantage of the unique geography—try rocketing downhill on the Alpine Coaster.
 For thrills of a different sort, take a tour of the King’s Row, one of the most decorated cave rooms in Colorado!

 It’s a fact that Glenwood Caverns Adventure Park is the town’s top adventure destination, but it’s not the only one.
 When you visit Glenwood Springs, you’ll quickly find there are outdoor winter adventures galore.
 Some are more intense than others, but all of them are bound to boost your mood, chase away the winter blues and get your blood pumping.
 Get going today!

 - Hot Springs.
 Glenwood Springs is home to three hot springs, all offering very different experiences.
 Iron Mountain Hot Springs features 16 soaking pools on a terraced slope along the Colorado River.
 Glenwood Hot Springs Pool is considered the world’s largest with two enormous pools for outdoor bathing and the Yampah Spa and Vapor Caves utilizes geothermal heat from the hot springs for an all-natural steam bath in a cave setting.